INV-VTL/P4-Project/README.md

 This project involved creating two statisical models in order to achieve its goal in presenting the provider with a means to predict whether a chest X-ray has Pneumonia or not.
 The initial model created was a Multi-Layer Perception Model which was then followed by the creation of a Convelutional Neural Network model.
 The CNN was then run through a grid search to find the best parameters for the model using talos.

 ## Results
 The final CNN model created was able to predict whether a chest X-ray had Pneumonia or not on the training set of images with an accuracy of 100%.
-On the testing set of images, the model had an accuracy of about 81%.
+On the testing set of images, the model had an accuracy of about 67%.
+On the validation set of images, the model had an accuracy of 81%.
 We can see this model is overfitted.
 In order to reduce overfitting it is suggested to augment the data, add dropout layers, reduce number of layers, or complete L1 / L2 regularization.

 ## Repository Structure
 - Visualizations + Images